chehx/DGDR/README.md

   - [Citation](#citation)

 ## News
-**2023.05** Our conference paper "Towards Generalizable Diabetic Retinopathy Grading in Unseen Domains" was accepted early by MICCAI2023.
+**2023.05** Our conference paper "Towards Generalizable Diabetic Retinopathy Grading in Unseen Domains" was early accepted by MICCAI2023 with ratio of 14%.

 ## Introduction